 The buying committee is changing.
 The average buying committee is now between 8 and 10 decision-makers.
 This means the sales process is more complex than ever, and ongoing budget concerns add another layer of challenges for your sales team.
 When you're putting time and resources into sales cycles that last an entire quarter or much longer, the last thing you want is for an unexpected requirement, budget allocation or a last-minute stakeholder interjection to throw a wrench in your plan and stall or kill your deal.

-High-performing sales teams understand that the key to closing more deals lies in a critical understanding the buyer’s process.
-These high performers leverage that understanding to anticipate obstacles and effectively drive the process to completion.
+High-performing sales teams understand that the key to closing more deals lies in executing deep discovery and qualification to ensure alignment with the buyer’s process.
+Sellers that are able to navigate these complexities can leverage that understanding to anticipate obstacles and effectively drive the process to completion.

 Here are six questions to help your team members gauge the strength of an opportunity:

 1. What steps are included in the customer’s decision process?

 Take the time to understand how many stakeholders are involved in the process, who they each are, and when they will each become involved in the process.
 What are the key concerns for each stakeholder, and what questions will they ask?
 What obstacles might they each introduce?
 As a seller, you need to know the people who will be part of the buying decision and be audible-ready to articulate how your solution can impact their component of the business.
 We refer to this skill as relationship mapping, and it's one of the most critical competencies of sales teams who succeed in today's environment.
 Consider a discovery-enabling tool like Opportunity Manager, which can help your team track members of the buyer organization and their priorities to identify gaps in the deal.

 2. Have I documented all the activities involved in validating and approving the solution?